bholben/Angular-SPA/README.md

-##Gulp Template
+##Responsive Angular SPA Template with Gulp

+This template is a staring point for building a responsive AngularJS single page application (SPA).
+It is heavily influenced by Elliot Hesp's [Responsive Dashboard](https://github.com/Ehesp/Responsive-Dashboard), but ported to a slightly different architecture with a few different tools.

-This template provides an example of a modularized [Gulp](http://gulpjs.com/) file with the following features:
+The modularized [Gulp](http://gulpjs.com/) file includes the following features:

 * Three environment options: `dev`, `prod`, `cdn`.
 * Compiles to 'build' or 'dist' based on your environment setting.